Toward a Unified Metaphysical Understanding: Invitation to a Conversation

 My hope is that many diverse perspectives can come together in an impersonal, detached and rational manner to engage in civil conversation that systematically explores and tests the ideas themselves and their relevance to issues of contemporary importance.

-I am passionate about the clarity and integrity of ideas and if egos try to play manipulative games (including my own ego) then I am passionate about setting them straight.
-This passion does not stem from ego defence mechanisms but from a love of truth and reality, what ever it may be.
-It is only through clarity and integrity of ideas that we may come to better know truth and reality, and thereby escape the prison of habitual delusions.
+I am passionate about the clarity and integrity of ideas and if egos try to play manipulative games (including my own ego) then I will endeavour to set them straight.
+This stems from a love of truth and reality, whatever it may be.
+Through clarity and integrity of ideas we may come to better know truth and reality.

 Pitfalls to Avoid